environmental-intelligence-exeter/dimaqdata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package contains eight datasets provided by the members of the Data Integration Task Force, a multi-disciplinary group of experts established as part of the recommendations from the first meeting of the WHO Global Platform for Air Quality in Geneva, January 2014.
+This package contains ten datasets provided by the members of the Data Integration Task Force, a multi-disciplinary group of experts established as part of the recommendations from the first meeting of the WHO Global Platform for Air Quality in Geneva, January 2014.